-The first day of classes, as scheduled by the College, shall be deemed to be the first day that classes are offered, as scheduled on the Academic Calendar.
+The first day of classes, as scheduled by the College, shall be deemed to be the first day that classes are offered, as listed on the Academic Calendar, viewable at adrian.edu/academics/registrar/academic-calendar/.

-The last day to DROP from or change classes without any tuition liability is the sixth day of classes (the "Add/Drop" deadline).
+The last day to drop from or change 15-week classes without any tuition liability is the sixth day of classes.
+For 8-week courses, the second day of classes is the last day to make any changes to your schedule without any tuition liability.
+This is called the, "Add/Drop deadline".

-Students who wish to withdraw for the semester must complete an official Withdrawal Request Form, which can be obtained from the Dean of Graduate Studies.
-The form includes instruction on how to complete and submit the form for processing.
 A course change is defined as one or more course(s) switched for one or more course(s) of equal credits.